 New Features Of Family Tree Maker 2017

-FTM’s core functions haven’t changed, and its design of the user interface (UI) hasn’t been altered in any significant way between versions 1 and 2010 concerning Mac and Windows as well.
+FTM’s core functions haven’t changed, and its user interface design (UI) hasn’t been altered significantly between versions 1 and 2010 concerning Mac and Windows.
 In a certain way, this can be a good thing as there’s nothing new to master; however, there are some negatives (more down).
 MacKiev has four significant improvements that I’ll discuss in order:

 - Integration with FamilySearch